Description

 Fruit: Long seed pods containing winged seeds for wind dispersal.

-Leaves: Medium sized green leaflets on an axis up to 12" long.
+Leaves: Medium sized green leaflets on an axis up to 12" (30cm) long.

-Roots: Spreads by rhizomes.
-Invasive in moist soils.
+Roots: This plant spreads by rhizomes.
+It is invasive in moist soils.

 Toxic / Danger: The sap is a skin irritant to sensitive individuals.